 Ice dams can form when trapped water or snow in the gutter turns to hard ice.
 Slowly, the ice dam builds up, preventing melted snow from leaving the roof.
 As a result, you may end up a pool of dammed water.
 With no place to go, the water is more likely to start deteriorating the roof and leading to wet insulation leaks and staining.

-If you need to immediately drain the pooling water because it is leaking into the house, use warm water to melt part of the dam to give the water an escape route or contact Emergency Water Damage Services.
+If you need to immediately drain the pooling water because it is leaking into the house, use warm water to melt part of the dam to give the water an escape route or contact Emergency Water Damage Services in Colorado Springs.
 To prevent the issue in the long-term, make sure to better seal your ceiling to keep heat out of the attic.

 3. It Increases the Risk of Leaks